Uzair-A-Jokhio/school_management_sys/ReadMe.md

-# School
+# School Management System

-This is a small project of school management system..
+This is a Project of school management system.
+Using Python language.

+* You can add Student inforamtion
+* View Student Informatiom